cjualia/MS_thesis_PS_estimation_ML/README.md

 # Methodology

-Three scenarios of increasing complexity (A, B, C), based on prior work by Pirracchio et al. (2018), were generated using Monte Carlo simulations (100 datasets per scenario).
-Each dataset includes one binary treatment variable, one continuous outcome, and ten covariates (including nonlinear transformations and interactions).
+Three simulated scenarios of increasing complexity (A, B, and C) were created based on the design by Pirracchio et al. (2018).
+[2] Each scenario includes:

-Propensity scores were estimated using logistic regression (baseline) and three ML models: Random Forest (RF), Gradient Boosting Machines (GBM), and Classification and Regression Trees (CART).
-To assess covariate balance, two standard PS application methods were used: nearest-neighbor matching and inverse probability weighting (IPW).
-The balance was measured using Absolute Standardized Mean Differences (ASMD) and their average (ASAM).
+* One binary treatment variable (Tr)
+* One continuous outcome (Y)
+* Ten covariates (W1–W10), including linear (W1–W6), non-linear transformations (W7, W8), and interaction terms (W9, W10).

+Propensity scores were estimated using:

+* Logistic Regression (baseline)
+* Random Forest (RF)
+* Gradient Boosting Machines (GBM)
+* Classification and Regression Trees (CART)

+Covariate balance was assessed using:

+* Nearest-neighbor matching
+* Inverse Probability Weighting (IPW)

+Balance was quantified using:

+Absolute Standardized Mean Differences (ASMD) for each covariate

+Average ASMD (ASAM) across all confounders

 ![General Workflow](images/general_workflow.png)

+⚙️ Hyperparameter Tuning

 The methodology is strongly inspired from the study of Cannas & Arpino [3], prioritizing covariate balance over prediction accuracy during hyperparameter tuning.